-To generate the correctness proofs, we first extend the SCYTHER-PROOF tool [31] to handle bidirectional keys.
+To generate the correctness proofs, we first extend the SCYTHER-PROOF tool [31] to handle bidirectional keys and injective authentication properties.
 We then use the tool to generate proof scripts that are checked independently by the Isabelle/HOL theorem prover.
 As input, SCYTHER-PROOF takes a description of a protocol and its properties and produces a proof in higher-order logic of the protocol's correctness.
 Both the generation of proof scripts and their verification by Isabelle/HOL are completely automatic.
+The SCYTHER-PROOF tool and the protocol models that include the property specifications can be downloaded at [1].